cse-sim/cse/doc/src/records/izxfer.md

 **izfanVfDs=*float***

-Fan design or rated flow at rated pressure
+Fan design or rated flow at rated pressure.
+For AIRNETHERV, this is the net air flow into the zone, gross flow at the fan is derived using izEATR (see below).

   **Units**   **Legal Range**   **Default**   **Required**     **Variability**
   ----------- ----------------- ------------- ---------------- -----------------